An7ar35/blogator/README.md

 The example templates (except anything in `img/*.*`) is licensed for **personal use only**.
 You can also base your own template from it if you like as long as you don´t make money off it.

-The image of the cat (`img/me.png`) included in the template is under copyright @An7ar35 2017.
+The following images that are included in the example template are under copyright @An7ar35 2017:
+* `resources/example/img/me.png`,
+* `resources/example/img/hedgegog.png`,
+* `resources/example/img/butterfly.png`

+The SVG icon included in the example template is from svgrepo.com
+* `resources/example/img/rss.svg` [source](https://www.svgrepo.com/svg/25140/rss)